-Want to try social video?
+Want to try live video streaming on social media?
 Here are some new ways to create live Internet broadcasting with socially interactive video.

 Sometimes being nimble and light is the fun way to go.
 Not needing a Sherpa to haul all your “broadcast quality” cameras and gear around can be inspirational and allow you to generate more live content.